top of page

 Pelvic health is health

 Just as with physical therapy for the rest of your body, pelvic PT focuses on the strength, coordination and endurance of these muscles – ones that play a pivotal role in our wellbeing.
-This unique understanding of the pelvic floor and how it interplays with the rest of the body brings a new perspective to treatment options.
+This unique understanding of the pelvic floor and how it interplays with the rest of the body brings a new perspective to treatment options for all genders.

 Orthopedically grounded, holistically minded